This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 SELECT convert(varchar(23),CostDate,126) AS IsoCostDate FROM ItemView

 Booleans ("checkbox values") are zero or non-zero integers.
-The value 0 indicates that the logical value is False; any non-zero value, such as 1, indicates that the logical value is True.
+A value =0 is false while value <>0 is true.
 Null values are possible.
 For example:

 WHEN [Complies]<>0 THEN 'Pass'